Skip to main content

 Travel expenses, state officers and employees, actual expenses for travel within state, to include state organizations where state or individual is a dues-paying member, Sec.
 36-7-21 am'd.

-This bill would change the exception to include state organizations where the state or individual is a dues-paying member.
+• Amends Section 36-7-21 to include state organizations where the state or individual is a dues-paying member in the in-state travel exception.

 Subjects